Parsippany Cube Club to Host Local Speedcubing Competition This June | Parsippany Focus

-Parsippany’s growing speedcubing scene is about to take center stage.
-On Sunday, June 28, 2026, Parsippany Cube Club (PCC) will host the PCC Competition at Gateway Community Resource Center in Boonton, bringing cubers from across New Jersey together for an afternoon of fast solves and friendly rivalry.
-Doors open at 1 pm and the event runs until 5 pm.
+PARSIPPANY — Parsippany’s growing speedcubing scene is about to take center stage.
+On Sunday, June 28, Parsippany Cube Club (PCC) will host the PCC Competition at Gateway Community Resource Center in Boonton, bringing cubers from across New Jersey together for an afternoon of fast solves and friendly rivalry.
+Doors open at 1:00 p.m. and the event runs until 5:00 p.m.

 PCC has been quietly building one of the strongest junior cubing communities in the area.
-Founded by Nick Sota, the club runs out of its Parsippany office at 90 E Halsey Rd and offers private lessons, online coaching, and a popular summer camp.
+Founded by Nick Sota, the club runs out of its Parsippany office at 90 East Halsey Road and offers private lessons, online coaching, and a popular summer camp.
 Students range from total beginners learning their first solve to competition-ready cubers chasing personal records.

 “Competitions are where everything clicks,” Sota said.
 “Kids who’ve been practicing at home suddenly meet other cubers their age, and it changes everything for them.”